hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 The configuration syntax is designed for clarity and ease of use.
 It allows setting a global default logging level and specific levels for packages or classes, with an option to introduce filters for markers.
 For practicality, the `logging.properties` file should be set to reload every second, ensuring up-to-date logging configurations at all times.

-Regarding the format of the logging configuration, it should be user-friendly and self-explanatory.
-Here's an improved representation of the syntax for setting logging levels:
+The format of the logging configuration is user-friendly and self-explanatory.
+Here's an example representation of the syntax for setting logging levels:

 ```properties
 # Global default logging level